rgeraldporter/inquiry-monad/README.md

 This is most basic way of returning the values collected by `Inquiry`.

-Warning: this can be, but should not be, used with `InquiryP`as it will not ensure Promises have resolved before returning the value.
-These unresolved Promises will be contained in the `IOU` list.
+Warning: this can be, but should not be, used with `InquiryP` or `InquiryF` as it will not ensure Promises/Futures have resolved before returning the value.
+These unresolved Promises/Futures will be contained in the `IOU` list.

 ```js
 const isMoreThanOne = Question.of([